West Feliciana Parish, Louisiana: Education

 West Feliciana Parish Public Schools serves the parish.
 All residents are zoned to Bains Lower Elementary School, Bains Elementary School, West Feliciana Middle School, and West Feliciana High School.
 Tunica Elementary School, a parish elementary school, was closed after the parish school board voted to close the school in May 2011.

 Some students in the parish attend Wilkinson County Christian Academy in Wilkinson County, Mississippi.

 The West Feliciana Parish Library is located in St. Francisville.
 The library, previously a part of the Audubon Regional Library System, became independent in January 2004.

 The parish's proximity to Baton Rouge offers access to Louisiana State University, Southern University, and Baton Rouge Community College.
 It is in the service area of Baton Rouge Community College.

 News media

 Founded in 1892, the St. Francisville Democrat was the parish's local newspaper and served as the official journal for the parish's governmental bodies.
 The paper, founded by W. W. Leake and his wife May, was originally called "The True Democrat."
-After Leake's death, May Leake married Elrie Robinson and they continued publication of the newspaper.
-After May's death in the 1920s, Robinson remarried.
-The paper was later published by Elrie's son James M. Robinson, who sold it to Marilyn and David Goff in the 1970s.
-The newspaper was bought by Louisiana Suburban Press in 1979.
-Louisiana Suburban Press is part of Louisiana State Newspapers, owned by B.I.
-Moody.
+Over the years others continued publication of the newspaper.
 On October 1, 2014, the Democrat was sold by Louisiana State Newspapers to Capital City Press Inc., owner of The Advocate (a major newspaper of Baton Rouge) and of other newspapers in the region.

-The Feliciana Explorer is an independent publication mailed to residents of East and West Feliciana.
-It is owned and published by Daniel Duggan, who also owns the Zachary Post.

 Founded in 1976, The Angolite is a news magazine created and published at the Louisiana State Penitentiary.
 Each year, it publishes six issues.